-- Provide a foundation on Title IX fundamentals. - Provide new tools to support your work to stop, prevent, and remedy harassment that may occur in your schools. - Provide an opportunity to practice and collaborate together. - Collaborate and brainstorm together about how best to support your work, including templates and other tools to facilitate these processes in your school.
+- Provide a foundation on Title IX fundamentals. - Provide new tools to support your work to stopping, preventing, and remedying harassment that may occur in your schools. - Give you an opportunity to practice and collaborate together. - Collaborate and brainstorm together about how best to support your work, including templates or other tools to facilitate these processes in your school.